 Dryer Sheets & Dryer Balls

 Certain fabrics respond better to fabric softeners than others.
+The lubricants used in fabric softeners are designed to coat fibers and may leave behind a film that affects the safety and effectiveness of certain materials.
 Avoid using liquid softener and dryer sheets on the following materials and always check the care label on each item before use.

 Athleticwear & Microfiber

 Using softeners may leave behind a coating that interferes with the moisture wicking and stain absorbing technology of these fabrics.

 Though using fabric softeners on towels may seem like a natural fit, it can reduce the absorbency of the fabric, hindering its ability to soak up water.